 Table 1: Analytical performance based on data extract

 Analytical performance based on data extracts of routine clinical chemistry results from the laboratory information system at two hospitals of the Central Denmark Region.
 Two laboratory HbA1c results or a laboratory and a POCT result from the same patient performed within 48 hours were paired, and the relative difference was calculated.
-CD and CVA (estimated from CD) were derived from the 2.5th and 97.5th percentiles of the relative differences.
-Additionally, the CVA was calculated from the difference between each measure pair by use of the Dahlberg formula.
+CD and CVA (estimated) were derived from the 2.5th and 97.5th percentiles of the relative differences.
+Additionally, the CVA (calculated) was calculated from the difference between each measure pair by use of the Dahlberg formula.

 CVA: analytical coefficient of variation; CD: critical difference at a 95% confidence limit; LAB: laboratory.